Nurture the Next Generation of Exceptional Nurses

 Complete the form to learn more about this program.

 As the educational requirements for entry-level clinical care increase and more nurses pursue their master’s, there are simply more students than nurse educators who can teach them.

-Counter this trend and take the lead in teaching nursing excellence to others with Utica College’s CCNE- accredited online Master of Science in Nursing Education program.
+Counter this trend and take the lead in teaching nursing excellence to others with Utica University’s CCNE- accredited online Master of Science in Nursing Education program.

 Our CCNE-accredited Master of Science in Nursing Education program includes 180 practicum hours collaborating with nursing educators near you.
 You’ll work directly with an experienced teacher to design, organize, and implement a curriculum.
 Then you’ll put what you’ve learned into action in classroom, laboratory, and clinical learning environments to develop a learning project with a defined audience.

 In the second half of your practicum, you will examine the nurse educator’s role in academia, health care organizations, and the profession of nursing.
 You’ll complete your practicum hours with a fuller understanding of how to teach nursing students and fellow nurses.